Collaborative planning, forecasting, and replenishment: CPFR model

 The CPFR model presents the aspects in which industries focus.
 The model provides a basic framework for the flow of information, goods, and services.
-In the retail industry the “retailer typically fills the buyer role, a manufacturer fills the seller role, and the consumer is the end customer.”
+In the retail industry the "retailer typically fills the buyer role, a manufacturer fills the seller role, and the consumer is the end customer."
 The center of the model is represented as the consumer, followed by the middle ring of the retailer, and finally the outside ring being the manufacturer.
-Each ring of the model represents different functions within the CPFR model.
 The consumer drives demand for goods and services while the retailer is the provider of goods and services.
 The manufacturer supplies the retailer stores with product as demand for product is pulled through the supply chain by the end user, being the consumer.
+The choice of demand forecasting method influences both supplier selection and planning of order allocation.